nuodb/nuodb-client/README.rst

 |Hibernate5        |Java 8 or 11         |
 +------------------+---------------------+

-Of course, these clients require a NuoDB database to be running.
+The use of the client drivers require a running NuoDB database.
 If you don't have NuoDB_ available yet, you can use the `NuoDB Community Edition`_.

 Installation